Network Security: Essentials, Choices, Key Players

 The DDOS protection and mitigation technologies predefine a set of rules and policies for specific hosts, applications, or devices to handle and process a limited number of requests per second.
 If the limit exceeds, the traffic can be manually blocked, or action can be taken according to the preconfigured rule or settings.
 DDOS mitigation solutions also alarm security teams when a threshold value is reached or exceeded, meaning there might be suspicious traffic or requests.
 These solutions use IP reputation lists, DPI, blocklisting, rate limiting, and mitigating active attacks.

-DDOS protection and mitigation solution is essential for securing networks.
+DDOS protection and mitigation solutions are essential for securing networks.
 Organizations with extensive infrastructure spread across the nation or globally, like Telecom companies, MNCs, ISPs, and data centers, always deal with vast data.
 These giant corporations process millions of requests every second to provide better and uninterrupted services to general users.

 Top Choices